mornepousse/Morne/README.md

 Originally uses 3 mm acrylic glass for all the parts.
 If you're preferring 1.6mm carbon mind that at least the screen protector piece should be transparent.
 This version is A5 size (full set for the one half).
+Cutouts are 13.85 mm for switches to hold in acrylic (edit cutouts to 14.00mm for steel).
+The plates are not Alps-compatible.

 * [jorne-simple.dxf](https://github.com/joric/crkbd/raw/jorne/dxf/jorne-simple.dxf)
 * [jorne-tilted.dxf](https://github.com/joric/crkbd/raw/jorne/dxf/jorne-tilted.dxf)